kellyrmilligan/hapi-react-redux/README.md

 ```

-the layout file is written in react, and is passed the data you configure in assets and config. the result of the react-router rendering is passed into the layout as content.
-Lastly the state of the redux store for the request is stored in the `state` prop. it is up to you to make this available to your client side application.
+the layout file is written in react, and is passed the data you configure in assets and config.
+The result of the react-router rendering is passed into the layout as content.
+Lastly the state of the redux store for the request is stored in the `state` prop.
+It is up to you to make this available to your client side application.
 The data is serialized using the [serialize-javascript](https://github.com/yahoo/serialize-javascript) module to protect against xss attacks.

 if you are utilizing content security policies and inline scripts are not allowed, you will have to embed the data a little differently: